Meriadoc-Gradmap/UBCGradMap/readme.md

 - https://docs.docker.com/engine/install/ Docker engine for linux

 ### Ensure Docker is installed
-Type this into your powershell or command line and you should get a list of containers.
+Type this into your powershell or command line **while** Docker Desktop is running and you should get a list of containers.
 For a fresh install this will be empty.
 ```shell
 docker ps
 ```